Siege of Galle (1640): Night of 8 March

 After the landing, the Dutch paid the natives to spy on the Portuguese and to provide information on their movements.
 As a result, they discovered the Portuguese attack plans.
 The Dutch redeployed their men into three bodies to receive each attack.
 Captain Marte with 200 Dutch and 100 Bandanese occupied the rampart where Vicente were to attack.
 Three hundred Dutch and 100 Bandanese under Captain Friz occupied the inland portion of the rampart.
 Eight hundred European musketmen, with an unknown number of Bandanese, occupied the trenches on the high ground under the command of Commodore Willem Jacobz Coster and Master of the Field Andriao Cornelio.

 Before daybreak, Mendonça addressed his men.
 To counter the odds of the large number of European troops, he encouraged them to fight in close quarters while maintaining their formations.
-After the speech they advanced to within musket range of the Dutch line and silently waited for the signal from the fort.
+(Note:

+You all know that, by the same action and valour, we serve two very different masters [Viz.]
+God, by fighting for the faith against heretics, and the King, through loyalty to whom, we battle with his enemies.
+I cannot deny that they are more in number that they are Europeans, and well billeted, dexterous in arms, with picked leaders; but it is no novelty for Portuguese to vanquish any other nation with lesser forces, and in India especially we have not yet lost that distinction.
+We do not generally use European discipline in Asia against the natives, but with Europeans we must needs observe them, and by fighting good order this day we shall find support for victory, a refuge for rest, and whatever be our fortune in battle, a sure shelter, so that we may try the advantage which a pitched battle can give us if we fight wisely and it is in our power to follow up the victory which we hope from our God, or to forestall the destruction, if our fate be different.....
+It is well known that none of those here present will refuse to fight with sword and spear against five or six of them in a street, and the inequality does not become greater, if we come to vie hand to hand; and if on the strength of their good fortune they show themselves cavaliers, their defiance will stop here.
+In the Portuguese fashion let us attack the face to face; let us meet them breast to breast, and always in good order, and I shall be answerable for the victory.”